Home > New Zealand ecology > Fruit-eating birds

 Above top: Kereru, Copyright © 2010 G. Woodhouse.
 2nd down: Parea, Crown Copyright © Department of Conservation.
 3rd down: Silvereye, photo A. Walmsley, Copyright © Wildfocus.
 4th down: Male stitchbird, photo Dick Veitch.
 Above: North Island saddleback, photo J.L.
 Kendrick, Crown Copyright © Department of Conservation.

 Above right top: Tui, photo Gareth Rapley.
 2nd down: North Island kokako, photo Rogan Colbourne.
 3rd down: NZ bellbird, photo Paul Schilov.
-4th down: NI brown kiwi, photo Rod Morris, Crown Copyright © Department of Conservation.
-Above right: Weka, Copyright © Virtual New Zealand.
+4th down: North Island brown kiwi, photo Rod Morris, Crown Copyright © Department of Conservation.
+Bottom right: Weka, Copyright © Virtual New Zealand.

 Tui Prosthemadera novaeseelandiae

-Along with kereru, tui are a principal disperser of seeds, feeding on the fruit of 10 large native trees, including karaka which has one of the largest fruits up to 17.5mm in diameter.
-Other fruiting trees for tui include tawa, puriri, miro, titoki, pigeonwood, black maire, matai and kohekohe, together with smaller Coprosma and Pseudopanax species.
-It is also an insect eater, but mainly a nectar feeder, having a great time and playing an important role in the pollination of kowhai, pohutukawa, rata, kahikatea, rewarewa and flax.
-Tui are one of the finest songbirds with a radically varied repertoire of cackles, barks, clicks and bell-like musical notes.
+Kereru and tui are the main dispersers of seeds of 10 large native trees, including karaka with the largest fruit 17.5mm in diameter.
+Tui eat fruit from tawa, puriri, miro, titoki, pigeonwood, black maire, matai and kohekohe; and smaller Coprosma and Pseudopanax species.
+It is also an insect and nectar feeder with an important role in pollinating kowhai, pohutukawa, rata, kahikatea, rewarewa and flax.
+Tui are the finest songbird with a repertoire of cackles, barks, clicks and bell-like notes.
 See more

 Tui

-Kokako consume the fruit of 12 trees and supplejack, but are not a significant seed disperser because of their very limited range.
-Despite its maximum gape opening of 16.5mm, and mean of 15.3mm, it can swallow the largest native fruit of taraire, which can grow to a diameter of 19.6mm.
-Kereru is the only other taraire fruit-eater.
-Kokako also disperse the seeds of tawa, puriri, miro, titoki, mangeao, black maire, pigeonwood, matai, hinau, kohekohe and nikau trees.
-Kereru feed on all of these plus karaka, tawapou and swamp maire.
+Kokako consume the fruit of 12 trees and supplejack, but are no longer a significant seed disperser because of their limited range.
+Despite a gape of 16.5mm, it can swallow the large 19.6mm fruit of taraire.
+Kereru are the only other taraire fruit-eater.
+Kokako also disperse the seeds of tawa, puriri, miro, titoki, mangeao, black maire, pigeonwood, matai, hinau, kohekohe and nikau.
 See more

 Kokako